threedslider/blackdot/README.md

 Thanks
 -------------

-Blackdot give to tribute at Daniel Langlois and I thank much him the creator of Softimage XSI, a 3d software loved by a lot of 3d Artists around the world.
+- Blackdot give to tribute at Daniel Langlois and I thank much at him the creator of Softimage, a 3d software loved by a lot of 3d Artists around the world.
-I thank as well to the french man and developer named Stephane Rehel for first 3D software and open source from Softimage 3D classic with his software as Moonlight Creator and later Moonlight Atelier.
-I am inspired by two peoples and hope I will bright to you for your enjoy with this Blackdot too in 3D.
+I am inspired by him and hope I will bright to you for your enjoy with this Blackdot too in 3D.

-- Thanks to Ton Roosendaal for the awesome Blender and help me to understand from codes.
+- Thanks to Ton Roosendaal for the awesome Blender and help me to understand from source codes.